igraph/igraph/CONTRIBUTING.md

 # Contributing to this project

 Thank you for being interested in contributing to `igraph`!
-We need the help of volunteers to keep the package going, so every contribution is welcome.
+We need the help of volunteers to keep the package going, so every little bit is welcome.
 You can help out the project in several different ways.

 This repository only hosts the C code of the `igraph` project.
 Even if you are not so